ethan-caraway/Space-Shooter/README.md

 # Space-Shooter
-The Space Shooter project for Outcome School's Game Development 1 course
+This is a completed sample Space Shooter project for Outcome School students to reference